SMART-Dal/codegreen/docs/design/architecture.md

   Implement CI pipelines (e.g., via GitHub Actions, Travis CI, or GitLab CI) to automatically run tests and build packages, ensuring that updates in one module do not adversely affect others.

 - **Versioning and Dependency Management:**
-  Use semantic versioning for each package and employ package management tools (e.g., pip, Poetry) for dependency resolution.
+  Use semantic versioning for each package and employ CMake for dependency resolution and build management.

 - **IDE and User Experience:**
   The IDE integration layer is decoupled from core functionality, allowing independent development of plugins for different IDEs while reusing the underlying measurement and instrumentation libraries.